Non-concentration estimates for Laplace eigenfunctions on compact $C^{\infty}$ manifolds with boundary: Non-concentration and bounds for eigenfunctions

 First, we note that for any $p \in \Omega,$ from the eigenfunction sup bounds $ \| \phi_h \|_{L^\infty(\Omega)} = O(h^{\frac{1-n}{2} })$ it is immediate that

 Thus, on the fundamental wave length scale $\mu = h$, the non-concentration bound in Theorem \ref{thm1} follows immediately from the eigenfunction sup bounds.

 We note that there is actually a converse to this result.
 In the case where $\partial \Omega = \emptyset,$ the result below was proved by Sogge in \cite{So} (see (3.3) on pg.
 391) using wave methods.
-We extend this result to Dirichlet or Neumann eigenfunctions on manifolds with boundary using an entirely local stationary argument combined with the maximum principle.
+We extend this result to Dirichlet or Neumann eigenfunctions on manifolds with boundary using a local, stationary argument.

-\begin{theorem} Let $(\Omega^n,g)$ be a compact $C^\infty$ Riemannian manifold with or without boundary and $\phi_h$ be an $L^2$-normalized Laplace eigenfunction satisfying Dirichlet or Neumann boundary conditions in the case where $\partial \Omega \neq \emptyset.$ Then, there exist a uniform constant $C = C(\Omega^n,g)$ such that
+\begin{theorem} Let $(\Omega^n,g)$ be a compact $C^\infty$ Riemannian manifold $ (n \geq 3) $ with or without boundary and $\phi_h$ be an $L^2$-normalized Laplace eigenfunction satisfying Dirichlet or Neumann boundary conditions in the case where $\partial \Omega \neq \emptyset.$ Then, there exist a uniform constant $C = C(\Omega^n,g)$ such that

 \end{theorem}

 \begin{proof}